bieschke/lolfu/README.md

 data files allows this program to skip existing matches and only output data for previously unobserved matches.

-<code>match_complex_converter.py</code> converts a simple match ARFF file into a
+<code>collector_match_complex.py</code> converts simple match idata into a complex
-complex match ARFF file by layering in summoner and summoner-champion statistics in addition to the bare bones statistics provided in a simple match.
+match ARFF layering in summoner and summoner-champion statistics in addition to the bare bones statistics provided in a simple match.

 <code>collector_matchup.py</code> reads a complex match and outputs a matchup ARFF
 derived from that data.
 Matchup data captures all champion combinations between